blorente/naylang-documentation/src/object_model.md

 This approach has two major benefits:

 - It allows the evaluator to treat every object equally, except where a specific cast is necessary, such as the result of evaluating condition expression of an `if` statement, which must be a `GraceBoolean`.
 Therefore, the type checking is completely detached from the AST and, to an extent, the evaluator.
-The evaluator only has to worry about types when the language invarints require so.
+The evaluator only has to worry about types when the language invariants require so.

 - It scales very well.
 For instance, if a new native type arised that could be either a boolean or a number, it would be sufficient to implement both caster methods in an appropriate subclass.